vvolfster/shrimpVueComponents/src/input/autoform/docs.md

 	    title: <string> or <function that is passed the entire form, value of this field>
 	    options: <object> or <function that is passed the entire form, value of this field>
     },
+    // function returning a field object.
+MUCHO CUSTOMIZABLE. myFieldName2 (formData) {
-    myFieldName2: {
+        return {
 	        type: <one of available components, default or custom installed>,
 	        validateFn: <function that is passed the value of this object, value of this entire form>
 	        when: <function that is passed the entire form>
 	        title: <string> or <function that is passed the entire form, value of this field>
 	        options: <object> or <function that is passed the entire form, value of this field>
+        }
     }
     ...
 }